Management, Product & Project job market report cover, San Diego-Chula Vista-Carlsbad, CA, 2026-05

 Mid-Career Candidates

-Next step: Rebuild your resume around three outcome stories: delivery under constraint, risk reduction, and cross-functional influence with measurable business results.
+Next step: Rebuild your resume around three quantified stories: one delivery under pressure, one stakeholder conflict you resolved, and one process you improved with data or AI.

 Career Switchers